fmalina/revisions-blocl/activism/wiredforculture.md

-such things as help the elderly, give money to charities, put on identical silly shirts to attend football matches, obediently wait in line, and why we positively ripple and snort with righteousness and indignation when we think others don’t do some of these things.
+such things as help the elderly, give money to charities, put on identical silly shirts to attend football matches, obediently wait in line, and why we positively ripple and snort with righteousness and indignation when we think others don't do some of these things.

 Despite what seems like daily reports of suicide bombings, the numbers of people who do this are negligible compared to those who could if our motivations really